 Check ado.com.mx for current schedules.

 – Climbing to the top of the pyramid is no longer allowed.

 – The site is open 365 days a year from 8 am to 5 pm.

-– For the first months of inauguration, extended until October 31, 2015, “Las Noches de Kukulkán” light and sound show is only available with registration in advance, completely free.
+– “Las Noches de Kukulkán” light and sound show fee cost is $446 pesos per person from Tuesday to Saturday and $225 pesos per person on Sundays.
 Click here for more info.
 Click here to see a short video about the show.

 – Please note that is not pet friendly.